 I’m going to mention the term interchange a lot when describing Visa’s CPS because that’s really what CPS is – an interchange program.
 If you’re not familiar with interchange, take a moment to learn about it through our articles about interchange fees and credit card processing fees.

 Even though it’s in the name, CPS really isn’t really a service.
 It’s better described as an interchange program.
 That’s probably why Visa refers to CPS as the “CPS program” 90% of the time.

-The CPS program is meant to incentivize businesses to take steps to ensure credit and debit cards are securely and properly authorized and settled for valid purchases.
-In other words, to ensure that cards are validated and processed as securely.
+The CPS program is meant to incentivize businesses to take steps to ensure cards are securely and properly authorized and settled for valid purchases.
+In other words, to ensure that cards are validated and processed securely.